-Assuming 100% margin compression (i.e. 100% of CPR applied to highest interest rate paying loans), we reduced the fixed-rate yield vector as given by the originator through the arrangers by 0.13%, and the floating-rate margin vector by 0.13%, in each period.
+Assuming 100% margin compression (i.e. 100% of CPR applied to highest interest rate paying loans), we reduced the fixed-rate yield vector and the floating-rate margin vector by 0.15%, in each period.

 Comparables

 PRIOR TRANSACTIONS OF THE SPONSOR